pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

     Then deploy with the correct region:

     ```bash
-    # Use the same region as your bucket (e.g., us-east1)
+    # Use the same region as your bucket (for example, us-east1 or us-central1)
     REGION=us-east1  # Replace with your bucket's region
     FUNCTION_NAME=receiptProcessingFunction
     gcloud functions deploy "${FUNCTION_NAME}" \